How to speed up your WordPress site (27 easy ways that actually work)

 • Quick wins you can apply today

-• Helpful resources to dive deeper
+• Helpful resources if you want to go further

 Let’s get into it.